Kveri/esp32-openocd-jtag-raspberrypi/README.md

 # Guide
-This is a guide how to make JTAG debugging of ESP-32 using OpenOCD via RaspberryPI for Visual Studio Code working.
+This is a guide how to make JTAG debugging of ESP-32 using OpenOCD via RaspberryPI for Visual Studio Code.

-I had an unused RPi laying around and I wanted to use it for realtime debugging of ESP-32, because I was tired of debugging using just Serial.print.
+I had an unused RPi laying around and I wanted to use it for realtime debugging of ESP-32, because I was tired of debugging using just with Serial.print.

 # Overview
 We'll be using OpenOCD as a gdb server.
 OpenOCD will communicate with the ESP-32 board using JTAG protocol.
 VSCode gdb will talk to OpenOCD.
 Additionally we'll use esptool.py to flash the board.
 You can OpenOCD for flashing over JTAG, but I found it more difficult to setup.